ansible/galaxy_ng/README.md

 ## Documentation

-Project documentation is hosted on [netlify](https://galaxyng.netlify.app/).
+Project documentation is hosted on [Read The Docs](http://galaxy-ng.readthedocs.io/).

 ## OpenAPI Spec